concavegit/ALU/report.md

 XOR, NOR, NAND, AND, OR, and SLT get to shine especially here, as the controlled presence of 1s and 0s in the bits make for distinct outputs.
 For example, -1 XOR 0 is -1, everything AND 0 is 0, everything NOR 1 is zero, and everything NAND 0 is 1.
 If the second argument of SLT is the lower limit of a 32 bit signed int, SLT must output 0.

+To analyze the timing behavior of the ALU, we built a separate test bench which tested 200 extreme cases, timing each one.
+We found that the ALU's slowest processing time comes from the SLT operation on the operands 0 and 1.
+This takes 2210 units of time, where each logic gate takes 10 units per input, plus 10 if it does not invert.

 ![](res/delay.png)